-2013-14 Grants and Scholarships Rounds are now open
+2013-14 Grants and Scholarships Rounds have closed

 The objectives of the Australian-Korea Foundation are to: